 Steve has been highly active in the clinical supervision and training of helping professionals throughout his career and has a passion for counselor education.
 He is a state qualified supervisor for mental health, marriage & family, and clinical social work interns and has an earned doctorate in counseling from a CACREP accredited program.
 Dr. Vensel maintains his role as a clinical supervisor for registered clinical interns.
 Steve is adept in a variety of treatment methods including experiential/emotion focused, cognitive, solution based, and motivational interviewing techniques.

-Steve provides workshops and training in a variety of topics including: Mobbing and workplace abuse; conflict resolution; parenting; understanding emotionally unhealthy people and how to manage, or avoid, them; diagnosis and treatment of personality disorders; the transformative power of affect; effective experiential interventions; and a variety of professional topics for mental health professionals.
+Steve provides workshops and training in a variety of topics including: healing couple infidelity; mobbing and workplace abuse; conflict resolution; parenting; understanding emotionally unhealthy people and how to manage, or avoid, them; diagnosis and treatment of personality disorders; the transformative power of affect; effective experiential interventions; and a variety of professional topics for mental health professionals.

-Dr. Vensel is the Program Chair and professor in the Graduate Counselor Education Program at Palm Beach Atlantic University and brings considerable clinical expertise to his classrooms.
+Dr. Vensel served as the Program Chair of the Graduate Counselor Education Program at Palm Beach Atlantic University and brings considerable clinical expertise to his classrooms.
 Steve’s research focuses on workplace mobbing and bullying, abusive organizations, including religious organizations, forced terminations and its impact on targets and their families.